JeanySon/lab/pages/publications.md

 ---
-layout: team
+layout: publications
-title: Team
+title: Publications
 description: Who we are
-permalink: /team/
+permalink: /Publications/
 ---

 On this page you can list team members by defining them in [`_data/team.yml`](https://github.com/peterdesmet/petridish/blob/master/_data/team.yml).